SK408 gas fields development project is located within the SK408 Production Sharing Contract (PSC) area, approximately 120km offshore Sarawak in…

 From the coalescer, oil is cooled to 70°C in a plate cooler.
 Finally, processed crude oil is routed to storage tanks, where heating coils keep the temperature of the crude oil at 65°C.

 The field is developed with five subsea horizontal production wells drilled through a five-slot template on the seabed.
-One of these has the longest horizontal section ever drilled off China - it is 2,060m long.
+One of these has the longest horizontal section ever drilled off China at a length of 2,060m.
 The wells produce into an integral manifold, installed on the template.

 The FPSO is moored with a conventional catenary mooring system, consisting of six symmetrically spread mooring lines, all connected together at the upper end to a disconnectable STP buoy.